Dream of:22 January 1990 "Sam Malone"

 I was in Ohio, apparently in Columbus, and was trying to determine how to go about looking for a car to buy.
 I could only afford an old car that would cost about $300.
 And the trouble with buying an old car was that there was usually something wrong with it.
 That was usually the reason someone would want to sell it.
 Since I didn't yet have a car, I would need to go around by foot looking for one.

 I was driving a car which I had either bought or was thinking of buying.My father was sitting on the passenger side of the front seat, and I began telling him how that in the past I had made money on almost every car I had ever bought.

 I was at a small store in Kentucky on the other side of the Ohio River across from Portsmouth.
-I spoke with a lanky, black-haired man who, although I didn't realize it at the time, vaguely seemed Sam Malone (a character played by the actor Ted Danson in the television series "Cheers").
+I spoke with a lanky, black-haired man who, although I didn't realize it at the time, vaguely seemed Sam Malone (a character played by Ted Danson in the television series "Cheers").
 We gradually began talking about the hills behind the store, which had recently had all the trees cut down from them.
 The man was upset and said he planned to sue the United States government for having cut down the trees.
 I became interested and began inquiring about what had happened.